 ”...praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints...”
 (Ephesians 6:18) Write out a short prayer of response to what the Holy Spirit has revealed to you.
 It might be a prayer of thanks, of new commitment, of surrender or simple recognition of the Spirit’s illumination.
 Write this in the prayer section.

 The Scriptures tells us: “...speaking the truth in love, we are to grow up in every way into him who is the head, into Christ...
 Therefore, having put away falsehood, let each one of you speak the truth with his neighbor, for we are members one of another.”
-(Ephesians 4:15, 25) In the edification section, write out a short word of exhortation to your brothers.
+(Ephesians 4:15, 25) In the edification section, write out a short word of exhortation for those you are doing SHAPE with.
 Encourage them to hear the Word of the Lord and respond to Him.